esamattis/react-zorm/README.md

 Features / opinions

--   No controlled inputs
+-   🛑 No controlled inputs
+    -   🚀 Which means this is as performant as React form libraries can get!
--   No React components, just a React hook
+-   🛑 No React components, just a React hook
+    -   🧳 Bring your own UI!
--   Validation on the client [and the server](#server-side-validation)
+-   ✅ Validation on the client [and the server](#server-side-validation)
     -   When your server supports `FormData` like [Remix!](https://remix.run/)
--   Nested / array / object fields
+-   🤯 Nested / array / object fields
--   Tiny: Less than 3kb (minified & gzipped, not including Zod)
+-   👍 Tiny: Less than 3kb (minified & gzipped, not including Zod)
--   Type safe
+-   💎 Type safe
     -   `name` and `id` attribute generation
     -   Error referencing